Amararyan/SNID-SAGE/docs/reference/api-reference.md

 #### Merged index and user overrides (HDF5)

-`get_template_info()` reads the unified storage index from `template_index.json` and, if present, merges it with the user index `User_templates/template_index.user.json`.
-If a per-type user HDF5 file exists (e.g., `User_templates/templates_Ia.user.hdf5`), templates for that type are taken exclusively from the user file and base entries for that type are ignored.
+`get_template_info()` reads the unified storage index from `template_index.json` and, if present, merges it with the user index `<User Templates Folder>/template_index.user.json`.
+If a per-type user HDF5 file exists (e.g., `<User Templates Folder>/templates_Ia.user.hdf5`), templates for that type are taken exclusively from the user file and base entries for that type are ignored.
 This ensures that any user edits (add/rename/delete) for a type immediately take precedence across CLI and GUI without duplications.

 ---